On the growth of the Floer barcode: Definitions and results

 \subsection{Lower bounds on the $\gamma$-norm}

-As observed in \cite[Sect.\ 6.1.5]{CGG:Entropy} our results on barcode and topological entropy and their proofs yield as a byproduct lower bounds on the $\gamma$-norm of the iterates of $\varphi$.
+As observed in \cite[Sect.\ 6.1.5]{CGG:Entropy} our results on barcode and topological entropy and their proofs yield as a byproduct lower bounds on the spectral norm a.k.a.\ $\gamma$-norm of the iterates of $\varphi$.
 One of such results is Proposition \ref{prop:gamma}, stated below, which refines \cite[Prop.\ 6.5]{CGG:Entropy}.

 Recall that when $M^{2n}$ is a closed symplectic manifold the $\gamma$-norm of a Hamiltonian diffeomorphism $\varphi$ is defined as

 where $H^{\inv}$ is the Hamiltonian generating the flow $\big(\varphi_H^{t}\big)^{-1}$ and $\s$ is the spectral invariant associated with the fundamental class $[M]\in \H_{2n}(M)$.
 Then